CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 This rule is only in Revised.
 Clarey may need this more than the other writers due to his different style of writing.
 Sometimes it's because there isn't space between loops.
 Sometimes it's because he wants an R to remain round, not looped as in Gregg.
 (Cricket)

 ![shorthand image](assets/revised-split/1connecting-tick-r03.jpg){: .rev}\
-Revised: er, th, G, P, S, dirg, faiths, serpent
+<-- cspell:disable-next-line -->Revised: er, th, G, P, S, dirg, faiths, serpent

 #### Dividing Words

 You can divide a word to keep it on the line.
 Beware that this might be confused with writing by mode.
 (Cricket)

 ![shorthand image](assets/manual-bits/1divide-line-m005.png){: .man}\
-Manual: lawsuit, Woolwich, virgin
+<-- cspell:disable-next-line -->Manual: lawsuit, Woolwich, virgin

 ![shorthand image](assets/revised-split/1divide-r03.jpg){: .rev}\
 Revised: lawsuit, bagpipes